sobolevn/ship-it-boardgame/tools/README.md

-# Tools for Shit IT!
+# Tools for Ship IT!

 ## Installing dependencies